List of birds of Great Britain

 As of 13 August 2024, there are 641 species of birds on the British List, the latest addition being western olivaceous warbler on 20-21 October 2023.
 Five species groups (birds that were not identified to species level) are included in an appendix to the December 2023 amendment – southern/northern giant petrel (Macronectes giganteus/halli), Fea's/Desertas petrel (Pterodroma feae/desertas), black-bellied/white-bellied storm petrel (Fregetta tropica/grallaria), brown/south polar skua (Stercorarius antarctica/maccormickii), and Asian/Mediterranean/Turkestan short-toed lark (Alaudala cheleensis/rufescens/heinei).
 A number of additional species are awaiting consideration by the British Ornithologists' Union Records Committee.

 Species listed on this page as "rare" are those for which a full description is required for acceptance of the record by the British Birds Rarities Committee.
 Other species have an indication of their breeding and wintering status in Great Britain.

 In general the avifauna of Britain is similar to that of the rest of Europe.
 Because of its mild winters, Great Britain has a considerable population of wintering species, particularly ducks, geese and swans.
 There are also a number of species, such as the oystercatcher, that are resident on the island of Great Britain, but migrants elsewhere.
 Britain receives a number of vagrants from Asia and North America.
 Some American gulls, ducks and waders are regular enough not to be considered rare, including the ring-billed gull, surf scoter and pectoral sandpiper.
-There is one endemic bird species found in Great Britain: the Scottish crossbill.
+There is one endemic bird found in Great Britain, the Scottish crossbill, though its species status is uncertain and controversial; the red grouse is near-endemic, occurring in only Great Britain and neighbouring Ireland.